-Disruption to the distribution of results on results day.
+Disruption to the distribution of results on results day and post-results services

-- The centre is unable to open on the restricted release day or results day for the download or release of results. - System failures prevent the Exams Office from downloading or releasing the results.
+• The centre is unable to open on the restricted release day or results day for the download or release of results.

+• System failures prevent the Exams Office from downloading or releasing the results.

 - Where the Exams Office is unable to download the results onto Arbor on restricted release day, the Exams Office will download 'Statement of Results' from each Awarding Organisation's secure website.
+This may be done using laptops, phone hot-spotting (for Wi-Fi connection) and USB connections to printers.
 This will be done in a way that maintains the security of the results prior to 08:00 on Results Day and in accordance with the TCAT GDPR Policy.
 These will then be collated for candidates. - Where the centre is unable to open on Results Day, results may be made available to candidates at an alternative venue.
-This will be communicated with candidates using the methods identified in the Communications section.
+An alternate venue will be located and negotiated in conjunction with the TCAT Operations Director.
+This will be communicated with candidates using the methods identified in the Communications section. - Information on post-results services will be printed and shared with candidates when they collect their results.
+Information will also be shared electronically by email and posted on the school website. - Post-results services will be applied for as early as possible to ensure the deadline is adhered to.
+If the application is being made near the deadline and is unable to be processed through the normal portal, Awarding Organisations will be emailed to make them aware of the issue and the forthcoming request.
+This will allow them to process the request manually or allow an extension when normal services have resumed.